 About Casey Family Programs

-- Safely reduce the need for foster care 50 percent by the year 2020: We partner with child welfare systems, families, policymakers, American Indian tribes and courts to support practices and policies that safely reduce the need for foster care, increase the safety and success of children and strengthen the resilience of families.
+- Safely reduce the need for foster care 50 percent by the year 2020.
+We partner with child welfare systems, families, policymakers, courts and American Indian tribes to support practices and policies that safely reduce the need for foster care, increase the safety and success of children and strengthen the resilience of families.

-- Demonstrate how every child can have a safe and permanent family: We provide and improve foster care and related services in nine community-based offices to demonstrate how every child can have a safe, permanent and supportive family.
-We share the knowledge we gain through this work to inform improvements in child welfare practice and policy.
+- Demonstrate how every child can have a safe and permanent family.
+We provide and improve foster care and related services to demonstrate how every child can have a safe, permanent and supportive family.
+Through this work, we seek to influence improvements in life outcomes, especially in the areas of education, mental health and employment.

-- Support more effective investments in children and families: Through our public policy work, we contribute nonpartisan information, data and resources to help officials at the local, state and federal level make more effective investments in children and families.
+- Support more effective investments in children and families.
+We contribute nonpartisan information, data and resources to help public officials make more effective investments — and reinvestments — in children and families.

-- Encourage a shared vision for success: We encourage community leaders at all levels to think, plan and act collectively to improve the long-term safety and success of children and their families.
+- Encourage a shared vision for success.
+We encourage community leaders to think, plan and act collectively to improve the long-term safety and success of children and their families.